dilettant/thepublicoffice/wiki/postit-session-draft.md

 ### Framed subjects:

-* Work
+#### Work
 * Contemporary labour markets
 	* The mobile/portable work style
 		* Who is this worker?
 			* Is it a requirement to have engagement, or can this worker be between jobs etc.?
 		* Define this type of work
 			* Where and how does it happen?
 			* Means of communication
 		* Define the workspace
 			* What is the minimum requirements
 			* What would happen with more tools?
 			* Physical, cultural and communication aspects
 			* How can we cultivate and develop the mobile work style?
 		* How does it situate itself in the topography of contemporary labour market?

-* Sustainable development
+#### Sustainable development
-	* Local development
-	* Public infrastructure & diversity
+* Public infrastructure
+	* What is the role of public infrastructure in relation to sustainable development?
+		* Local perspective
 			* Sharing resources
-	* Using existing resources
+			* Building on existing resources
+	* How to design for diversity?
 	* Open source
-	* Commeons
-	* Public
+		* Commons
 		* Publishing discoursive practices (Special Issue, week 3)

-* Political dimensions
+#### Political dimensions
 * Ideology & values
 * Cooperation
 * Publicness/commons
 * Diversity etc.
 * Political areas
 	* Labour
 	* Business
 	* Culture
 	* Education

 ## Future – P.O.3.
 And Beyond